You can register to vote if:

 Your right to vote in the UK can last up to 15 years (after you were last registered in the UK).
 At the time of an election, you can apply to vote by post or proxy.

 In order to vote you must apply for a postal or proxy vote.
-However, you should vote by proxy if the election is less than two weeks away and you haven't made any arrangements yet, as you may not get your ballot paper in time to vote by post.
+If the election is less than two weeks away and you haven't made any arrangements you should vote by proxy.

 We cannot send your postal ballot paper by email.
 We have to send it by post for you to complete and return by post in the pre-paid envelope provided.